David-Edoh/Deploy-LAMP-Stack/README.md

 <img src="https://github.com/David-Edoh/Deploy-LAMP-Stack/assets/45123163/0034445c-967c-4603-832a-77ab028a4ea2" align="center" height="300" width="450" >

 This repository contains bash scripts and an Ansible playbook to automate the deployment of a Laravel application with LAMP stack on two virtual machines, a master, and a slave VM using Vagrant, VirtualBox, and Ansible.
-The script will create and configure the two VMs using Vagrant, set up SSH key-based authentication, and execute the `automate_laravel_deployment.sh` script to setup Laravel and LAMP stack on the master node.
-The script also uses Ansible on the master VM to setup Laravel and LAMP stack on the slave VM by copying the `automate_laravel_deployment.sh` script to the slave and executing it.
+The script will create and configure the two VMs using Vagrant, set up SSH key-based authentication, and execute the `setup_laravel_lamp.sh` script to setup Laravel and LAMP stack on the master node.
+The script also uses Ansible on the master VM to setup Laravel and LAMP stack on the slave VM by copying the `setup_laravel_lamp.sh` script to the slave and executing it.
 ## Prerequisites

 Before using these automation scripts, make sure you have the following software installed on your local machine: